theopsall/Video-Summarization/README.md

 # Structure

 ## Download the dataset
 &nbsp;&nbsp;&nbsp;&nbsp; In order to run from the experiments and train the model from the begining you have to download the aformentioned [dataset](https://drive.google.com/drive/folders/1-nBp2zJKXsUe2xa9DtxonNdZ6frwWkMp?usp=sharing), otherwise you can use a video collection of your own.
+In case you want to extract your own features, a superset (unfiltered) of the videos (youtube urls) is provided [here](https://github.com/theopsall/Video-Summarization/tree/refactor/video_summarization/dataset).

 ## Clone the repository